rohit21oc/Wheather-App/README.md

 # "Simple Weather Application"

-## This Simple Weather Application is built using HTML, CSS, and JavaScript.
-It’s a great starter project for beginners who want to learn how to create a functional and stylish web application from scratch.
+<p>This Simple Weather Application is built using HTML, CSS, and JavaScript.
+It’s a great starter project for beginners who want to learn how to create a functional and stylish web application from scratch.</p>

 ## About the Project
 The app was created by Rohit Kumar with the intention of helping beginners understand the fundamentals of web development through a practical example.
 It provides a clean, easy-to-understand codebase and demonstrates how to integrate a weather API to fetch real-time weather data.